• Home

 Find out more

-3D printed foot
+3D Printed foot

 VosFox Medical an established 3D printing company in Europe uses Ultimaker with FibreTuff to print biocompatible bone like replicas.
 These printed foot bone segments were connected with wires and glued.
 On the Vosfox Medical website Sandra de Vos, founder, explains how the printed foot bone was manufactured.
 She will sell both the bone like foot and hand models.